DataFire/Integrations/integrations/generated/azure_msi_managedidentity/README.md

 ### IdentityProperties
 * Identity properties. `object`: The properties associated with the identity.
   * clientId `string`: The id of the app associated with the identity.
 This is a random generated UUID by MSI.
   * clientSecretUrl `string`:  The ManagedServiceIdentity DataPlane URL that can be queried to obtain the identity credentials.
+If identity is user assigned, then the clientSecretUrl will not be present in the response, otherwise it will be present.
   * principalId `string`: The id of the service principal object associated with the created identity.
   * tenantId `string`: The id of the tenant which the identity belongs to.